 Brita Everyday Pitcher

-Though a great water pitcher for everyday use, the Everyday has a couple of design flaws that are pretty tolerable considering its affordable price tag.
+Though a great water pitcher for everyday use, the Everyday has a couple of design flaws that are quite tolerable considering its affordable price tag.
 For instance, the filter indicator is a simple sticker—not a button-operated light found in other models—that is about as accurate as you’d expect from a sticker.

 Next, the pitcher’s spout is left uncovered for airborne particles to find their way into, practically eliminating the purpose of filtration in the first place.